How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 Which Menstrual Cup is Right for You?

-If you’re looking for some solid advice about which menstrual cup is right for you, check out these top 10 menstrual cups brands, including reviews of popular cups like the Diva Cup, Moon Cup, Dutchess Cup and the Lunette Cup.
-There’s a menstrual cup that will work for almost every woman on this planet!
+If you’re looking for some solid advice about which menstrual cup is right for you, check out these top 10 menstrual cups brands, including reviews of popular cups like the Diva Cup, Moon Cup, and the Lunette Cup.
+There’s a menstrual cup that will work for almost every person on this planet!

 The key is finding the right one for you and then learning how to insert and remove a menstrual cup properly.
 It takes time to get it right, but persevere!
 It will be well worth it.